erichlof/THREE.js-PathTracing-Renderer/README.md

 And here is that scene rendered in real-time by the three.js path tracer: Try pressing 'E' and 'R' to open and close the door! <br>
 * [Difficult Lighting Classic Test Scene Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Bi-Directional_Difficult_Lighting.html) <br>

 I had the above images only to go on - there are no scene dimensions specifications that I am aware of.
-Since I'm experimenting with the BVH acceleration structure and multiple models, I simplified the sculptures on the coffee table from Utah teapots to ellipsoids.
 However, I feel that I have captured the essence and purpose of his test scene rooms.
-I think Veach would be interested to know that his scenes, which probably took several minutes if not hours to render back in the 1990's, are now rendering real-time near 60 FPS on a web browser! :-D
+I think Veach would be interested to know that his scenes, which probably took several minutes if not hours to render back in the 1990's, are now rendering real-time (30-60 fps) on a web browser! :-D

 For more intuition and a direct comparison between regular path tracing and bi-directional path tracing, here is the old Cornell Box scene but this time there is a blocker panel that blocks most of the light source in the ceiling.
 The naive approach is just to hope that the camera rays will be lucky enough to find a light source:
 * [Naive Approach to Blocked Light Source](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Compare_Uni-Directional_Approach.html) As we can painfully see, we will have to wait a long time to get a decent image!